vineelko/patina/docs/src/patina.md

 architectures and silicon vendors, while DXE operates in a more standardized environment with well defined entry criteria and an overall larger share of functionality and drivers.
 This led to writing a DXE Core entirely in Rust.

-In the course of developing the Rust DXE Core, supporting functionality was needed that led to the some new crates being spun off from the work that will be published individually for reuse in other core environments or drivers.
+In the course of developing the Patina DXE Core, supporting functionality was needed that led to the some new crates being spun off from the work that will be published individually for reuse in other core environments or drivers.
 All of this work is part of the Patina project.